 Were you using presets to save time?
 Maybe you will find more uses for them in the future.

-For more tips and tricks to use your Paintshop Pro faster and more effectively, check out my books on Amazon (you can read a Kindle book on your computer too, with the free Kindle on my PC app):
+For more tips and tricks to use your PaintShop Pro faster and more effectively, check out my book on Amazon :